 I don’t know about you, but I find the truest forms of beauty to be contained in imperfections.
 One of my favorite things to photograph is old, scarred trees.
 I don’t photograph them for their perfection, I photograph them for the story they tell, the physical representation of longevity and survival through any adversity.
 I find scarred trees fascinating because of their scars.
 Isn’t it amazing to think that yes, they’ve had to live through torrential storms, droughts, lightning, invasive bugs, and abuse from people carving initials in the bark, but they’re still standing?

+Now, if you’ve read any of my work, you know I go dark in my writing.
+When I started writing 90% of my books, it was before I had an audience, when the books were only for me to read and I intended them to only be mine to read for eternity.
+It was well before I ever even considered sharing my work.
 This may come as a shock, but when I write really dark things like character backstories, I legitimately sob through that portion of my writing.
 I had to take a break from a Patreon update I did Friday where my FMC completely panicked and reacted in a believable, but hurtful way, because of her trauma.
 Writing that hurt me so much, I had to walk out and find my honey and make him hug me while I cried for her and the MMC she hurt in the process.
-It’s not something I do for some obscure, twisted reason, or to exploit, it’s something I do because I firmly believe the purpose of art is to feel and learn and challenge and evoke things you didn’t know you could feel so powerfully and for me, traumatized characters were underrepresented in the books I read.
+I firmly believe the purpose of art is to feel and learn and challenge and evoke things you didn’t know you could feel so powerfully and for me, traumatized characters were underrepresented in the books I read.

 Some of you might know this or maybe you don’t, but Lord of the Rings started my writing journey.
 I devoured that book as a kid over and over and no, it wasn’t because of Aragorn (my husband, for the record), or because Legolas was amazing, or because magic is awesome, or because Sam is the friend we all desperately want, it was because Frodo suffered.
 I didn’t enjoy watching Frodo suffer, I was inspired by his suffering because it told me I could suffer and still make it.
 I could be imperfect and still succeed.
 Hope was the overarching theme and for hope to exist for a character so lost in darkness?
 I’d never related to someone so deeply.
 His journey was not easy, but he still made it.

 That’s why my characters have been through some shit.
 That’s why I create dark themes.
 They were written for people who want to understand mental illness or trauma better and can handle the reality of how painful it is.
 They were written for the people who can’t relate to scar-free characters with normal lives.
 They were written for those of us that don’t want to be alone in our darkness, that want to see characters succeed despite their pain.
-It’s not for sales, it’s not for fun, it’s not for some other reason, it’s just because this is life.
-Life has tragic backstories and trauma and painful moments, and I won’t pretend they don’t exist.

 I said something to my honey last night he insisted I write down and it’s appropriate for here, so here it goes.
 We were discussing different levels of adult romance and I told him not all adult romance sex scenes are the same.
 Some are vanilla, some are loving, some are kinky, some are a combination, and some are what I’d call “softcore” while others are what I’d call “hardcore”.
 He asked if I write softcore or hardcore, and I told him it’s hardcore most the time, but not because it’s all I’m willing to write, but rather, my whole goal in writing is to make you FEEL.
 And whatever it is I make you feel, I want you to really fucking feel it.
 If happiness is the goal, I want you overjoyed.
 If it’s sadness, I want you sobbing and cursing my name.
 If it’s anger, I want you hurtling your phone (or soon, book ;)) across the room.
 If it’s empathy, I want you to hurt as deeply as the characters do.
 And if it’s spicy, I want you really fucking worked up.
 That’s just how I write.
 I read books because I love the way they make me feel things so deeply, and so in my writing, my purpose is to make you feel.
 Now, it’s not always pleasant feelings, but whatever you feel, the goal is for it to be powerful enough to go “damn, that was something I can’t forget”.
 I wish I could say I pull off making my readers feel this much with a hundred percent accuracy and perfection every time, but my writing’s not flawless, and everyone’s experiences are different, so it’s not really that I always get it right but more that it’s my goal.